ppurang/Hack.1/README-WIP.md

 ]
 ```

+``1`` – Add response times in milliseconds from the player to the history.

 ``2`` – ``GET http://{host}:{port}/player/{uuid}/events`` should push history of a players interactions as HTML5 server side events from the server.